-- Scientific and technical merit: the quality of the scientific rationale and the use of resources, equipment, and experimental designs to rigorously evaluate the central scientific question or test the stated hypothesis/hypotheses.
-Experimental design is highly rigorous, and the study is appropriately statistically powered to produce meaningful findings even in the absence of supportive or positive results. - 2.
-Significance and potential impact: the success of this proposed research would be significant in furthering our understanding of the nature, features, and/or, treatment specific to misophonia.
-This includes evidence of near-term impact and/or how results will permit conclusions that are specific to misophonia but that may also be leveraged to impact the broader research ecosystem in some way. - 3.
+- 4. Scientific and technical merit: the quality of the scientific rationale and the use of resources, equipment, and experimental designs to rigorously evaluate the central scientific question or test the stated hypothesis/hypotheses.
+Experimental design is highly rigorous, and the study is appropriately statistically powered to produce meaningful findings even in the absence of supportive or positive results. - 5.
+Potential impact: the success of this proposed research would be significant in furthering our understanding of the nature, features, and/or, treatment specific to misophonia.
+This includes evidence of near-term impact and/or how results will permit conclusions that are

+- specific to misophonia but that may also be leveraged to impact the broader research ecosystem in some way. - 6.
 Innovation: a proposal's ability to bring new ideas, knowledge, or perspectives to the misophonia field and develop unique avenues to understand, characterize, and/or treat misophonia.
-This includes evidence of interdisciplinary collaboration by the research group, as well as how this collaboration will positively impact and/or accelerate misophonia research. - 4.
+This includes evidence of interdisciplinary collaboration by the research group, as well as how this collaboration will positively impact and/or accelerate misophonia research. - 7.
 Team capabilities and competencies: the research group's ability to address the research question, support the research, and recruit and manage study participants in a feasible way.
-Demonstrated expertise or evidence of skills should include biostatistics, audiology, and other specialties relevant to misophonia. - 5.
-Cost realism: a realistic budget that adequately supports personnel, equipment, overhead, open-access publishing costs, and other needs to successfully carry out the project.
+Demonstrated expertise or evidence of skills should include biostatistics, audiology, and other specialties relevant to misophonia. - 8.
+Cost realism and feasibility: a realistic budget that adequately supports personnel, equipment, overhead, open access publishing costs, and other needs to successfully carry out the project.
+Identification of possible risks and strategies to mitigate those risks.